Building a banquette was the solution to adding lots of seating to my sister's dining room without overcrowding it with chairs!

 This is a project that my nephew Julian completed all by himself.
 You can see the plans for this banquette bench right HERE.

 I'm going to give you a general description of what he did.
-The plans by themselves are a better guide for you to build a similar banquette.
+The plans, by themselves, are a better guide for building a similar banquette.

 THE MATERIALS: